 Pulse pressure: An indicator of heart health?

-The numeric difference between your systolic and diastolic blood pressure is called your pulse pressure.
+The top number (systolic) minus the bottom number (diastolic) gives you your pulse pressure.
 For example, if your resting blood pressure is 120/80 millimeters of mercury (mm Hg), your pulse pressure is 40 — which is considered a normal and healthy pulse pressure.
 Generally, a pulse pressure greater than 40 mm Hg is abnormal.

-The most important cause of elevated pulse pressure is stiffness of the aorta, the largest artery in the body.
-The stiffness may be due to high blood pressure or fatty deposits damaging the walls of the arteries, leaving them less elastic (atherosclerosis).
-The greater your pulse pressure, the stiffer and more damaged the vessels are thought to be.
+Stiffness of the body's largest artery, the aorta, is the leading cause of increased pulse pressure in older adults.
+High blood pressure or fatty deposits on the walls of the arteries (atherosclerosis) can make your arteries stiff.
+The greater your pulse pressure, the stiffer and more damaged the blood vessels are thought to be.